 Hop on and off your cycle to sample the UNESCO World Heritage site's internationally acclaimed Gruener Veltliner white wine, indulge in sweet, apricot-filled dumplings and trek up to the ruins of a castle where Richard the Lionheart was held captive.

-A perfect place to kick off your two-wheel tour is the village of Mautern - about 50 miles west of Vienna — that boasts a Roman history museum and, not so incidentally, is home to one of the country's
+A perfect place to kick off your two-wheel tour is the village of Mautern - about 50 miles west of Vienna — that boasts a Roman history museum and, not so incidentally, is home to one of the country's best restaurants.

 The family-run Landhaus Bacher — which also rents out rooms — creates delicious but pricey dishes from local products in a low-key yet chic setting.